 - Wait for Windows to find the best available driver and install it.

 Similarly, update all the drivers that are listed in the Device Manager.
-If not all, at least make sure to update the ones for the critical devices, such as the graphics card, hard drive, keyboard, mouse, amongst others.
+If not all, at least make sure to update the ones for the critical devices, such as the graphics card, hard drive, keyboard, and mouse, amongst others.

 5. Remove conflicting applications

 - Press Windows + I to launch Settings, and select the Apps tab from the navigation pane on the left.